blcxtranslations/blcx/_translated/chapter-0056.md

 Ye Tian was fully content with his successful plan and finally exposed his vicious character.
 "You have just drunk the Spirit Sealing wine, within the next six hours, you won't be able to use any of your cultivation."

-"Haha, why would senior apprentice brother play this kind of joke?"
+"Haha, why would Senior Apprentice Brother play this kind of joke?"

-The murderous look on Ye Tian's face cause the three of them to very anxious, but after racking their brains, the still could not remember when they had offended him.
+The murderous look on Ye Tian's face cause the three of them to very anxious, but after racking their brains, they still could not remember when they had offended him.
 Song Xiong could only weakly smile and hoped for the best.

 "Hmph, who is joking with you?"